mickeeri/mickeeri.github.io/_posts/2016-08-02-ruby-on-rails-lawfirm-application.markdown

 title:  "Ruby on Rails lawfirm application"
 date:   2016-08-02T17:50:19+02:00
 categories: project javascript
-description: Application aimed at small lawfirms developed with Ruby on Rail and react-rails.
+description: Last year school project.
+Application for lawfirms developed with Ruby on Rails.
 ---
-Application developed with Ruby on Rails and React.js.
+Application developed with Ruby on Rails and react-rails.
 Provides an easy way for small lawfirms to manage clients and legal cases.

 Visit the project on Github
 {% include icon-github.html username="me222wm" %} /